llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 ## Limitations

-The language server highlights an anti-pattern in the way some LLVM targets (AArch64 is one example) use TableGen.
+The language server highlights an anti-pattern in the way some LLVM targets such as AArch64 use TableGen.

 You may find yourself in a file that uses a class but does not define it or include any files which define it.
 This is because this file is intended to be